lando2319/lando2319.github.io/_posts/2016-05-24-PRESS-RELEASE-Introducing-HN-Kotlin-Bot.md

 categories: Kotlin Bots HN-Bots Hacker-News
 ---

-Today we are pleased to announce that due to significant demand we are adding a NEW BOT to the HN Bot family.
-This is our second Bot here at HN Bot Industries, our original bot, [HN Vimmy Bot](https://www.twitter.com/hn_vimmy_bot), in just one year has grown to become a staple in many people’s twitter feed.
+Today we are pleased to announce that due to significant demand we are adding a **NEW BOT** to the HN Bot family.
+This is our second Bot here at HN Bot Industries, our original bot, [HN Vimmy Bot](https://www.twitter.com/hn_vimmy_bot), in just one year, has grown to become a beloved addition to twitter feeds all over the world.
 We are looking to bring that same magic with our new bot.

-Many of you are familiar with [Kotlin](https://kotlinlang.org/), while others may be hearing about it for the first time.
+Many of you are familiar with Kotlin, while others may be hearing about it for the first time.
 We at HN Bot Industries have seen increased buzz around Kotlin.
-Over the past 6 months Hacker News has been filled with active discussion threads around the Kotlin Programming Language.
+Over the past 6 months Hacker News has been filled with active discussion threads around the [Kotlin Programming Language](https://kotlinlang.org/).
 Thanks to the hard work of our technical and design crew, we are rolling out our newest bot ahead of schedule.

 We give you...

 # HN Kotlin Bot

+<blockquote class="twitter-tweet" data-lang="en"><p lang="et" dir="ltr">Kotlin Programming Language<br>💬 <a href="https://t.co/MPUye3OKID">https://t.co/MPUye3OKID</a><br>🔗 <a href="https://t.co/th0Ymwomri">https://t.co/th0Ymwomri</a><a href="https://twitter.com/hashtag/HackerNews?src=hash">#HackerNews</a> <a href="https://twitter.com/hashtag/Kotlin?src=hash">#Kotlin</a></p>&mdash; HN Kotlin Bot (@HN_Kotlin_Bot) <a href="https://twitter.com/HN_Kotlin_Bot/status/866491686561751040">May 22, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 As you can see, our design crew kept the wildly popular format of the story and discussion link together in the same tweet.
-While seen as controversial by some, we have adopted this format as a means to bring you the hardest hitting Tweets available.
+While seen as controversial by some, we have adopted this format as a means to bring you the **hardest hitting** Tweets available.
 Many say it’s thanks to our efforts that this format has become so powerful.
 After all this format has shown to increase a tweet’s potency ten fold... and we’ve been using it for a year, let that sink in.

 Since 2016 HN Bot Industries had been bringing you the latest in HN Bot Technology.